Part 1 – Safe Atmosphere

 All good people die before they reach the crater, that’s what Larry tells his brother.
 The bad ones are still alive when they throw them down the edge of the crater.

 All die.
 When they reach the bottom, the darkness opens its many jaws.

 The holy illnesses, greater good, and trust are inbuilt flaws, stigmata.
 Each victim confirms.
 The darkness in Larry smiles.
 Faith is how evolution hides the self-destruct button in humans, in societies.
 It’s a vicious thing, an illusion, like hope, or redemption.
 It convinces people, that everybody else is playing by the same rules, and lives in the same layer of reality.

 Larry knows about the different coatings of the vast emptiness protruding into every human.
 Empty.
 Inside.

 The negative space challenges the fantasy and the nightmares of all who belong to the oblivious world of positive space.
 Larry smiles at the idea.
 This piece of secret knowledge he keeps to himself.
 With the effortless beauty of a predator, it prowls around the pools of life.
 Yes, the emptiness nests inside all living beings.

 All humans know that bottomless pit.
 And all feel the urge to throw something down there.
 Even little children follow the impulse.
 First, it is a pebble that plummets into the hole, then a drink can, a bottle, more junk maybe, machine parts and finally a sacrifice – maybe a body.

 That’s when the abyssal hollow answers.
 It whispers with the white noise between com channels.
 Empty frequencies filter through weird syllables, clumping together into words.
 They swarm and billow.
 Sentences scatter through the artificial atmosphere, like mutated spiders, with torn and spindly syntax.
 Sometimes they borrow parts from English, on other days they sound like latin, or old greek.
-It’s an ancient, stranger language common in all deadly things.
+It’s an ancient, stranger language common to all deadly things.